 How Big Are Great White Sharks – Great White Shark Size

-- Great white shark is a sexually dimorphic species, and the females usually have larger body size than males.
+- The great white shark is a sexually dimorphic species, and the females usually have larger body sizes than males.

-- The largest verified specimen was a female with up to 20 feet (6.1 meter) body length.
+- The largest verified specimen was a female with up to 20 feet (6.1 meters) body length.

 How Much Does A Great White Shark Weigh – Great White Shark Weight